juanprietob/clusterpost/src/clusterpost-server/README.md

 To install this package follow the instruction in section [clusterpost-execution](https://www.npmjs.com/package/clusterpost-execution).

-#### SSH Tunneling
+##### SSH Tunneling

-If the clusterpost-server app does not have a public IP address and is not reachable from the outside, you can create an SSH tunnel to the computing grid by running:
+If the clusterpost-server app does not have a public IP address and is not reachable from your computing grid, you can create an SSH tunnel to the computing grid by running:

 ----
 	ssh username@computinggrid -R 8180:localhost:8180